Pylons/pyramid/docs/narr/install.rst

 What Gets Installed
 -------------------

-When you ``easy_install`` repoze.bfg, various Zope libraries, WebOb, PasteScript, PasteDeploy, PasteScript, and FormEncode libraries are installed.
+When you ``easy_install`` :mod:`repoze.bfg`, various Zope libraries, WebOb, PasteScript, PasteDeploy, PasteScript, and FormEncode libraries are installed.

 Additionally, as shown in the next section, PasteScript (aka *paster*) templates will be registered that make it easy to start a new